Azure/AzureMonitorHealthModels-migration-utility/README.md

 This is a simple tool to convert a Azure Health Models **Private Preview** configuration to an Azure Monitor Health Models **Public Preview** configuration.
 It outputs either a Bicep or ARM template file to deploy a new Public Preview health model resource with all related resource types.

+## Prerequisites

+- .NET 8 runtime installed
+- Utility tool binaries downloaded from the **Releases** section of this GitHub repository.

+## Remarks

+- The public preview is not available in all the same Azure locations as the private preview version.
+The migration tool will thus default to another location if your former location is currently not yet supported.
+- There are minor scenarios which cannot be migrated 1:1.
+Watch out in the tool's log output for any warnings.

 ## Usage

-There are two modes:
+The migration utility has two modes:

 - File input
 - Load private preview configuration directly from Azure

-## Prerequisites

-- .NET 8 runtime installed

 ### File input